 At Woodley Leadership Academy we provide a standards-based curriculum that teaches students skills for college and career readiness.
+We are accredited by Cognia™ for meeting the highest standards of education in ongoing third-party review.
+Students participate in leadership, physical education and wellness classes during the school day.
+Additionally, we utilize the Career Cruising Program, a digital platform to support the transition from middle to high school.
 Our curriculum is built on the Michigan Academic Standards for English Language Arts, Mathematics, Science, Social Studies, and Physical Education and Wellness.
 We also offer online Mathematics and the Leader in Me® character & leadership development program: Seven Habits of Highly Effective People.
 Woodley Leadership Academy students are instructed in six subject areas:

 These core subjects form the basis of our K–8 curriculum.